tibsys/MidiExpress/README.md

 The design and source codes are provided freely under a closed licence.
 It makes you able to implement the whole project for your own usage but not to sell it.
 If you want to use it in a commercial project please contact me at tristan.israel@tibsys.com.

+## IMPORTANT: USB device PID and VID

+The current values for PID and VID are random values (PID=0x2340, VID=Ox8030).
+They are not registered with USB-FI.
+You may override these values but your are not allowed to sell a product using these ID.

 ## Cost